orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2023.1.md

 [NOTE: THIS IS A PREVIEW, AND AS OF 2023-12-17, THIS VERSION OF ORBEON FORMS HASN'T BEEN RELEASED.]

 Today we released Orbeon Forms 2023.1!
-This release is packed with new features and bug-fixes!
+This release is absolutely packed with new features and bug-fixes!

-## New features
+## Major new features

 ### Token-based permissions